 Leaders in Education

-Students get hands-on teaching experience through a four-month Teaching Practicum, in an Elementary or Secondary School.
-They also have additional opportunities during their degree to accumulate a diverse teaching portfolio, setting them apart from graduates of other programs.
+Students get valuable teaching experience through a four-month Teaching Practicum in an Elementary or Secondary School.
+In addition, there are opportunities during the degree to develop a diverse teaching portfolio making CBU BEd graduates highly sought after by employers.

 Why Education at CBU?